MatthewSteen/measures/README.md

 2. Create a new measure in OpenStudio or PAT
 3. Open the newly created measure.rb file and replace the code

-Bugs and comments can be submitted through the `Issues` link in the upper right.
+Bugs and comments can be submitted through the [Issues](https://github.com/MatthewSteen/openstudio-measures/issues) page.